01-ai/Yi/README.md

 ### 2. Download the model (optional)

-By default, the model weights and tokenizer will be downloaded from [HuggingFace](https://huggingface.co/01-ai) automatically in the next step.
+By default, the model weights and tokenizer will be downloaded from [Hugging Face](https://huggingface.co/01-ai) automatically in the next step.
 You can also download them manually from the following places:

 - [ModelScope](https://www.modelscope.cn/organization/01ai/)